RachNovo/movie-reviews-app/README.md

 ![alt House](https://rachel-portfolio.s3.amazonaws.com/popcorn.jpg)

 > Your one-stop-shop for movie information, reviews, ratings, previews and more!
 This is one service out of four for the full application.
-[Full App Demo: Coming soon](link)

 ##### Team Members